 Common Causes of Dog Itching

 Fleas are among the leading underlying causes of dog itching.
 These pesky critters feast on the blood of your beloved pupper and tend to be more common during the warmer months.
-Flea infestations that go untreated can cause hair loss, severe dog skin conditions, skin irritation, and an increased risk of the transmission of parasitic infections such as tapeworms and mange.
+Flea infestations that go untreated can cause hair loss, severe dog skin conditions, skin irritation, and an increased risk of the transmission of parasitic infections such as tapeworms and mites.

-How to Alleviate Itching in Dogs
+How to Help with Itching in Dogs

-The best treatment plans for alleviating dog itch are dependent on what is causing the itching in the first place.
+The best plans for alleviating dog itch are dependent on what is causing the itching in the first place.
 If you’re worried that your dog’s itching comes from a serious condition or simply want more guidance on formulating a treatment plan, talk to a licensed doctor of veterinary medicine (DVM).

 For Itching Stemming From Food Allergies